 Shepherds Need to Meet

 Think with me a little about this.
 I have served for 30 years as a pastor with other elders.
 What helps us shepherd the flock together?
 Regular meetings of the shepherds.
 This habitual time enables and causes us to think about the status of the church as a whole and of individual sheep.
-It allows the full time pastors to get the input of those who are not.
+It allows the full-time pastors to get the input of those who are not.
 And it “forces” the nonvocational elders to think about the status of the church.

 You and your wife are shepherds of your own little flock.
 Men, you are supposed to be leading this flock while delegating much of the day-to-day responsibility to her.
-How will you regularly keep aware for the issues?
+How will you regularly keep aware of the issues?
 How will she regularly feel your support?
 Regular meetings!